jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

-This Quarto markdown document is intended to contain code to predict physical activity for sport and recreation including walking and cycling, given explanatory variables (age, sex, SES, education, has car, etc) that align with the JIBE synthetic population data.
+This Quarto markdown document is intended to contain code to predict physical activity for sport and recreation including walking and cycling, given explanatory variables (age, sex, employment and student status, and socio-economic status, etc) that align with the JIBE synthetic population data.
 This will be conducted to predict physical activity for residents of Melbourne, Australia, using the Australian Bureau of Statistics Australian National Health Survey data (2017-18).

 The analysis draws on Belen Zapata-Diomedi’s code for cleaning the NHS dataset (../document.qmd), and Belen Zapata-Diomedi, Qin Zhang and Marina Berdikhanova’s code for a predictive model of marginal metabolic equivalent hours per week (mMET house/week) for Manchester, UK.

+For comparability with the Manhcester model in the JIBE workflow, we may wish to more or less closely mirror the variables used in the physical activity model, as detailed in the Manchester coefficients file, `sportPAmodel.csv`.
+This contains a binary gender indicator (`female`), an age group factor variable (\<25, 25-34, 35-44, 45-54, 55-64, 65-74, 75+), work status (retired, student or unemployed), and relative socio-economic disadvantage (UK Index of Multiple Deprivation; `imd10`).

+## Usage

 To allow this code to be run on different computers and operating systems easily, rather than hardcode data paths for inputs there is a